 Step 5: Add a Few Notes or Marks to Indicate Your Comments and Game Analysis

 There are moments when you find a move dubious or questionable.
-You may add an exclamation point or an asterisk to note down your comments and analysis on the player’s actions.
+You may add an exclamation point or an asterisk to note down your comments and analysis plan on the player’s actions.
 With your scoresheet, you can record and compile statistics on every player, giving you better ways to identify trends, weaknesses, and player behavior over time for your team’s advantage in the next matches.

 What are the position numbers in baseball?